tobi-be/BlenderEdmExporter/README.md

 - Import EDM models
 - LOD Nodes
 - Visibility Nodes on Skin Nodes
-- Lights (can be added via scripting at connectors?)
 - Export of modifiers
-- Export Scale animations.
 - Export of IK chains.
 Bones which are animated within an IK Chain has to be keyframed additionally by visual rotation or visual location

 known issues